‘Huge’ explosion rocks St. Vincent as volcano keeps erupting

 He told NBC Radio that officials also are trying to set up water distribution points.

-Meanwhile, Prime Minister Ralph Gonsalves said government officials are meeting Monday afternoon to talk about difficulties with food supplies.
+Meanwhile, Gonsalves said government officials are meeting Monday afternoon to talk about difficulties with food supplies.

+Deputy Prime Minister Montgomery Daniel told the radio station that the damage was extensive in the island’s northeast region, which he toured on Sunday.
+Forests and farms were wiped out, with coconut, breadfruit, mango and soursop trees destroyed, as well as plantain and banana crops.

 Cots, tents, water tanks and other basic supplies were flooding into St. Vincent as nearby nations rushed to help those affected by the eruptions.
 At least four empty cruise ships floated nearby, waiting to take evacuees to other islands who have agreed to temporarily receive them, including Antigua and Grenada.
-All government sea port employees were asked to report
+Gonsalves, however, said he expects his administration might call off the cruise ships since the vast majority of people seem to be staying in St. Vincent for now.

-Gonsalves told NBC Radio on Sunday that his government will do everything possible to help those forced to abandon their homes in ash-filled communities.
+He told NBC Radio on Sunday that his government will do everything possible to help those forced to abandon their homes in ash-filled communities.

 “It’s a huge operation that is facing us,” he said.
 “It’s going to be costly, but I don’t want us to penny pinch…this is going to be a long haul.”